Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Introduction

-Formally, let $Q(t)$ be the queue length at time $t$ under a given bandit algorithm, and let $Q^*(t)$ be the corresponding queue length under the ``genie'' policy that always schedules the optimal server (i.e. always plays the arm with the highest mean).
-We define the {\em queue-regret} as the difference in expected queue lengths for the two policies.
-That is, the regret is given by:
+In the single queue setting, i.e., when $U = 1$, we assume that there is at least one server that has a service probability higher than the arrival probability.
+This ensures that the optimal ``genie'' policy---i.e., the policy with full {\em a priori} knowledge of all the service probabilities---is stable.
+When $U > 1$, we assume that for the true service probabilities, there exists a single unique matching (the {\em optimal matching}) which is strictly better than all other matchings for all queues.
+For $U > 1$, this assumption ensures that the optimal ``genie'' policy is one that selects the optimal matching in every time slot.

-Here $\Psi(t)$ has the interpretation of the traditional MAB regret with caveat that rewards are accumulated only if there is a job that can benefit from this reward.
-We refer to $\Psi(t)$ as the \textit{queue-regret}; formally, our goal is to develop bandit algorithms that minimize the queue-regret.
+Let $\bm{Q}(t)$ be the queue length vector at time $t$ under a given bandit algorithm, and let $\bm{Q}^*(t)$ be the corresponding queue length vector under the ``genie'' policy that always chooses the optimal matching.
+We define the {\em queue-regret} vector $\bm{\Psi}(t)$ as the difference in expected queue lengths for the two policies:

-To develop some intuition, we compare this to the standard stochastic MAB problem.
-For the standard problem, well-known algorithms such as UCB, KL-UCB, and Thompson sampling achieve a cumulative regret of $O((K-1)\log t)$ at time $t$ \cite{auer2002finite, garivier2011kl, agrawal2011analysis}, and this result is essentially tight: there exists a lower bound of $\Omega((K-1)\log t)$ over all policies in a reasonable class, so-called $\alpha$-consistent policies \cite{lai1985asymptotically}.
-In the queueing bandit, we can obtain a simple bound on the queue-regret by noting that it cannot be any higher than the traditional regret (where a reward is accrued at each time whether a job is present or not).
-This leads to an upper bound of $O((K-1)\log t)$ for the queue regret.
+Note that the difference in queue-lengths is equal to the difference in the total number of departures.
+Interpreting a departure as reward $1$, the queue-regret $\bm{\Psi}(t)$ is the expected difference of the accumulated rewards.
+This is similar to the traditional MAB regret but with a slight difference: here, it is possible to accrue reward only if the queue is non-empty.
+As an example, in a single queue setting, suppose the number of waiting jobs is infinite; in that case, the queue-regret is identical to the regret in the basic MAB problem.
+Our goal is to develop bandit algorithms that lead to small queue-regret for each $u \in [U]$ at a finite time $t$.
+To develop some intuition, we compare this with the standard stochastic MAB problem; we focus on the setting of a single queue ($U = 1$) for ease of exposition, but the same insights hold in the general case of a switch network with a unique optimal matching when we consider each component of the queue-regret individually.
+For the standard MAB problem, well-known algorithms such as UCB, KL-UCB, and Thompson sampling achieve a cumulative regret of $O((K-1)\log t)$ at time $t$ (\citet{auer2002finite, garivier2011kl, agrawal-goyal12thompson}), and this result is essentially tight (\citet{lai1985asymptotically}).
+In the queueing bandit, it can be shown that the queue-regret cannot be any higher than the traditional regret (where a reward is accrued at each time whether a job is present or not).
+This leads to an upper bound of $O((K-1)\log t)$ for the queue-regret.